A Napa Experience: Black Executive Men Celebrates First Year

 Photo credit: kvonfoto

-Pictured: Jewel Love originally founded Black Executive Men as a psychotherapy practice for Black men in corporate America.
+Pictured: Jewel Love originally founded Black Executive Men as a psychotherapy practice for Black men in corporate America, in 2015.

 Photo credit: kvonfoto